markabrahams/node-net-snmp/README.md

     - oid
     - errorStatus (ErrorStatus.InconstentValue)
     - errorIndex

-- tableRowDeleted
-  - Issued when a RowStatus column's value is set to "destroy" and the row has been deleted.
-  - members:
-    - eventType ("tableRowDeleted"
-    - oid
-    - providerName
-    - row (array of row index values)

-- set
-  - Issued when a Set operation occurs
-  - members:
-    - eventType ("set")
-    - oid
-    - providerName
-    - value

-- getEndOfMibView
-  - Issued when a GetNext or GetBulk request is issued, and the end of the mib view has been reached
-  - members:
-    - eventType ("getEndOfMibView")
-    - requestType
-    - oid
-    - providerName
-    - value

-- get
-  - Issued when a Get operation occurs
-  - members:
-    - eventType ("get")
-    - requestType
-    - oid
-    - providerName
-    - value

 Any single request can potentially result in multiple events, particularly in light of automatic creation of objects.
 For example, a request to create a new row by setting a RowStatus column to "createAndGo" (4) will result in three agent events: